microsoft/pxt-adafruit/docs/reference/radio/on-data-received.md

 * the part of the program to run when the micro:bit receives information over ``radio``.

+### Simulator

+This function only works on the micro:bit, not in browsers.

 ### Example

 This program keeps sending numbers that says how fast the micro:bit is